Ben-Woolley/java-for-beginners/docs/lessons/lesson1.md

 else
   go to work

-if (the user is the super user) user can do anything else if (the user has admin privileges) user can do admin tasks else user has no special permissions
+set user to super user
+if (user is super user)
+  user can do anything
+else if (user is admin)
+  user can do admin tasks
+else
+  user has no special permissions